 How can we be sure our practices reflect the fact that all of our students are adult learners?
 Conestoga’s youngest students are 17 year-olds who finished high school in Ontario.
-However, the average student age is 22, with an increasing number of adult learners who have significant work experience, additional post-high school education, and busy adult lives.
+However, the average student age is about 22 years old, with an increasing number of adult learners who are older and who have years of work experience, additional post-high school education, and busy personal and professional lives.

 This tip describes the general ideas behind adult learning theory and offers ideas and further readings for ensuring the “adultness” of our students is front of mind as we teach.